Potat05/asset-viewer/README.md

     * (I don't know anything about Unity so fill this out later.)
 * Executable (PE)
     * x86 disassembler with [iced-x86](https://www.npmjs.com/package/iced-x86)

+## TODO

+* Github pages
+* Dynamically load viewers
+    * Instead of having every viewer loaded at once, have a list of file extensions and their viewers they go with then when a file is detected with one of those exensions load that viewer.

 ## Using These Things